Edumynt/edumynt.in/src/content/courses/literature/indian-writers/shashi-deshpande/3_Major_Works_Analysis/Small_Remedies.md

 ## Literary Style

 *   **First-Person Narrative:** The novel is told from Madhu's perspective, allowing for an intimate and deeply personal exploration of her grief and her journey.
-*   **Non-Linear Structure:** The narrative moves fluidly between past and present, and between Madhu's story and Leela's, mirroring the fragmented nature of memory and the process of understanding.
+*   **Non-Linear Structure:** The narrative moves fluidly between Madhu's present and her past memories, as well as the stories of Leela and other women.
+This mirrors the fragmented nature of memory and the process of understanding.
 *   **Introspective and Meditative Tone:** The prose is highly introspective, focusing on Madhu's internal world and her reflections on life, loss, and healing.
 *   **Understated Emotion:** Deshpande conveys profound emotional pain with subtlety and restraint, avoiding melodrama and allowing the reader to connect with the raw honesty of Madhu's experience.
 *   **Symbolism:** The "small remedies" themselves are symbolic of the incremental, often quiet, ways in which individuals find strength and meaning after devastating loss.